-The outdoor leadership minor prepares students to lead backpacking, canoeing and sea kayaking or rock climbing outdoor trips.
+The outdoor leadership minor at Pacific University is designed to prepare students to lead backpacking, canoeing, sea kayaking or rock climbing outdoor trips.
 The outdoor leadership course series is grounded in experiential education concepts, and there is an overt emphasis on transferring leadership skills to other life situations.
+Students are encouraged to contribute appropriate levels of assistance, planning and leadership for the Voyages and the Outdoor Pursuits programs.

-Course work includes an introductory, applied, seminar and independent project series focused on outdoor leadership constructs (e.g., trip planning, risk management, group dynamics); how to do and how to teach and lead select outdoor activities; and classes from other academic disciplines to develop appreciation for environmental and sustainability awareness and working with diverse populations.
-As students progress through the curriculum, they will be encouraged to contribute appropriate levels of assistance, planning and leadership for the Pacific Voyages and the Pacific Outback programs.
+Coursework includes an introductory, applied, seminar and independent project series focused on outdoor leadership constructs (e.g., trip planning, risk management, group dynamics); how to do and how to teach and lead select outdoor activities; and classes from other academic disciplines to develop appreciation for environmental and sustainability awareness and working with diverse populations.
+As students progress through the curriculum, they will be encouraged to contribute appropriate levels of assistance, planning and leadership for the Voyages and Outdoor Pursuits programs.